You are here

 BC ELN members must:

-- Be part of a post-secondary institution;
+- Be a post-secondary institution;

 - Have consent to offer credentials by the Province of British Columbia through the Degree Quality Assessment Board or;